 Apprenticeships and the fourth industrial revolution

-Traditional education cannot adapt fast enough to equip students with the knowledge, skills and experience they need to operate newly emerging technologies and fulfil emerging business needs – but apprenticeships can.
+Traditional education cannot adapt fast enough to equip students with the knowledge, skills and experience they need to operate newly emerging technologies and fulfil emerging business needs.
+Apprenticeships can.

-Reskilling through apprenticeships is a way to fill the skills gaps that will occur in the near and longer-term future, including those that we may not yet have predicted, or are not yet capable of preparing for.
+Reskilling through apprenticeships is a way to fill the skills gaps that will occur in the near and longer-term future.
+This includes those gaps that we may not yet have predicted or are not yet capable of preparing for.

 We know that the jobs landscape will continue to change as technology advances.
 The apprenticeship model offers the perfect tool to facilitate collaboration between employers and learning providers to ensure that these gaps continue to be addressed.
-What’s more, apprenticeships can also ensure that workers of all ages and at all stages in their careers have the opportunity to transition into emerging fields of work, without taking on the huge risk and financial burden of retraining at a university.
+What’s more, apprenticeships can also ensure that workers of all ages and at all stages in their careers.
+They offer the opportunity to transition into emerging fields of work, without taking on the huge risk and financial burden of retraining at a university.

 In this way, apprenticeships support lifelong learning while offering a solution to solve both the skills gaps and unemployment.